 As our guest, you'll have access to the fully-equipped Fitness Center and Sauna at the nearby Sandpiper Beach Club.

 Fitness Center access is included in your stay as a Cape Resorts guest.
 Fitness Center reservations can be made for 45 minutes at a time by calling the Sandpiper Front Desk at (609) 884-6620.
-Amenities are subject to change based on state and local guidelines.

 Our seasonal Activities & Events will keep the whole family smiling all vacation long.
 View Activities Calendar